alp-kurt/unity-playable-ad-example/README.md

-# playableads-example
+# playableads-example/gh-pages
-An example project for playable ads development
+An example project for playable ads development.
+This branch stands for hosting and serving the game for test purposes.